analythium/shinyproxy-1-click/digitalocean/setup.md

 users choose from the widest variety of Droplet plans.

 We do not enable unnecessary DigitalOcean features on your build Droplet, e.g. monitoring, IPv6, or private networking.
-Retaining more of the distribution's standard configuration means less cleanup before you creating the final image.
+Retaining more of the distribution's standard configuration means less cleanup before creating the final image.

 ### Install required software packages